Debarment & Suspension

 - Have, within a 3-year period preceding this application, had one or more public transactions (federal, state, or local) terminated for cause or default.

-The Stevens Institute of Technology treats this requirement as a negative certification, i.e., that no inpiduals at the Institute who are covered by this executive order are debarred, suspended, or proposed for debarment or suspension.
-Therefore, any inpidual who meets any of the conditions in 1-4 above must immediately notify the Office of Sponsored Research and are precluded from receiving federally funded grant or contract awards or from being paid with federal funds.
+The University observes this requirement through certifications, i.e., that no individuals who are covered by this executive order are debarred, suspended, or proposed for debarment or suspension.
+Therefore, any individual who meets any of the conditions in 1-4 above must immediately notify the Office of Sponsored Programs and are precluded from receiving federally funded grant or contract awards or from being paid with federal funds.

 A copy of these regulations can be obtained from the Office of Sponsored Programs.